Contractor or Employee in the Philippines? The Label Won’t Save You

 Headcount

-One or two roles?
-Contractor or EOR.
-A whole team you intend to keep?
-Your own entity starts to earn its overhead.
+One or two roles point to a contractor or an EOR.
+A whole team you intend to keep starts to justify the overhead of your own entity.

 Time horizon

 A few months of defined work leans contractor (if genuinely independent) or EOR.
-Multi-year leans EOR or entity.
+Multi-year commitments lean EOR or entity.

 Control